framely/community/docs/guide/build-service.md

 :::

 #### Add function interfaces

-To return business hours on a specific day and in a week, lets use the following two API function:
+To return business hours on a specific day and in a week, lets use the following two API functions:
 1. **getHoursDay**(date:java.time.LocalDate):BusinessHours
 2. **getHoursWeek**():List\<BusinessHours\>